cwang115/CS539/README.md

 # CS539
-This directory is the assignments for CS539: Machine Learning, including implementations of machine learning algorithms that were covered in class using Python
+This directory is the assignments for CS539: Machine Learning, including implementations of machine learning algorithms that were covered in class using Python and Numpy

 hw1: Implemented a decision tree and performed cross-validation